akha324/QuizApp/README.md

-// CSCI 355 Project 2 by Ashiq Khan (and Sabir Ahamed). 🎯
+// CSCI 355 Project 2 by Ashiq Khan 🎯

 /* QuizApp is a fun and interactive browser game designed to test your knowledge.
 This software follows the client-server architecture and is written in HTML, CSS, and JavaScript.
 Instead of fetching a physical file of questions, it fetches them from Dropbox.                           */